DAML SDK and Canton¶

 You can login as Bob using

-- Restart the HTTP JSON API, this time using the option
+First, start another instance of the HTTP JSON API, this time using the options

-- Use the DAML language reference docs to master DAML.
+Use the DAML language reference docs to master DAML and build your own DAML model.

-- See how to compose workflows across multiple domains.
+See how to compose workflows across multiple Canton domains.